This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-Begin by heating the olive oil in a large heavy bottomed saucepan over medium high heat.
-Add the onion, and sauté for a few minutes.
-Add the mushrooms and butternut squash, cooking until tender and the mushrooms are slightly brown (about 6-8 minutes).
-Add the garlic and arborio rice, stir well and cook for about another minute.
+- Begin by heating the olive oil in a large heavy bottomed saucepan over medium high heat.
+Add the shallot, garlic, mushrooms and butternut squash, cooking until tender and the mushrooms are slightly brown (about 6-8 minutes).
+You can remove the mushrooms and butternut squash here to prevent them from becoming to mushy.
+Or you can keep them cooking with the rice to make things a little easier.
+Add the Arborio rice, stir well and cook for about another minute.

 looks so tasty and very tempting ^^